gridprotocol/grid-docs/docs/About/about-contracts.md

+# Block Chain in GRID

+GRID use some smart contract running on block chain to achieve the settlement functionalilty.

 ## Block Chain

 The blockchain is a decentralized distributed ledger that combines technologies such as distributed storage, peer-to-peer transmission, consensus mechanisms, and cryptography.
 In the blockchain, data is secured and trusted through encryption algorithms and consensus mechanisms.
 Each node maintains a complete copy of the entire system and participates in data verification and updates.
 The blockchain records transaction information by creating data blocks (blocks).
 Each block contains a certain number of transaction data and the hash value of the previous block, forming a growing chain.
 This structure ensures that once data is recorded, it becomes difficult to tamper with, providing transparency and traceability of transaction history.
 As a result, blockchain technology is widely used in digital information storage, identity verification, smart contract execution, asset management, and other fields.